 Critics have expressed doubts about Jordan’s commitment to democratisation, and a recent study found that a significant number of Jordanians are “uninformed and ill-prepared” for the upcoming local and municipal elections.

-Furthermore, concerns persist about the impact of corruption and tribalism.
+Concerns also persist about the impact of corruption and tribalism.
 Many Jordanians perceive corruption as a widespread epidemic and fear the newly elected councilors will abuse their positions to further their own interest instead of the common good.
 Also, they expect that people will base their votes on tribal affiliations, rather than election programs and capacity of the candidates.

 But Lars and Emmely are cautiously optimistic.
 “I’ve been very impressed by the trainers, their professionalism and dedication.
 They are applying participatory methods and creating an open training environment where both men and women can feel free to discuss sensitive matters and actively contribute.
 Moreover, the Ministries are really committed to dedicating staff time to awareness raising and organising training for decentralisation, participation and local economic development,” said Burema.